Converg3nce/matic-docs/docs/staking/counter-stake-stage-1/running-with-binaries.md

 If you have received Matic tokens as part of Counter-stake.
 You need to generate validator key to participate.

-To generate a private key for your validator, run the following command:
+To generate a validator key for your validator, you can the following command.
+The private key required as the input is your Wallet's Private key.

     heimdallcli generate-validatorkey <private-key>